eosphoros-ai/website/docs/getting_started/install/deploy/deploy.md

 | V100     | 16 GB     | Conversation inference possible, noticeable stutter |
 | T4       | 16 GB     | Conversation inference possible, noticeable stutter |

-if your VRAM Size is not enough, DB-GPT supported 8-bit quantization and 4-bit quantization.
+If your VRAM Size is not enough, DB-GPT supported 8-bit quantization and 4-bit quantization.

 Here are some of the VRAM size usage of the models we tested in some common scenarios.